-As Farkas was about to leave his room for breakfast, Milyaket knocked on the door.
+As Farkas was about to leave his room for breakfast, the next morning, Milyaket knocked on his door.
 She always wore long, flowing gowns and so Farkas could never see her body.
 He had the impression that she was floating across the floor rather than walking.
 This morning, he saw a soft green and pink aura around her.
 He stared at it as it made her more beautiful than normal.

 “Today will be your last day with us,” said Milyaket.

 “Oh,” said Farkas who hadn’t thought about leaving for a while.

 “The Master is ready to see you.
 I will take you to him,” said Milyaket.
 Farkas followed her into a part of the building that he had never noticed before, even though he had passed it many times.
 Milyaket stopped at a heavy, dark door and bowed to Farkas.
 “Until we meet again,” she said.
 The door had no handle or lock.
 Farkas was about to call out to Milyaket and ask how to open it when it opened of its own accord.
 When he entered the room, he felt like his every movement was magnified.
 He tried to breathe quietly and walk even more quietly but he felt like an elephant.